Skip to main content

 }

-You can also create a user profile with the same name to override a built-in profile entirely.
+You can also create a user profile with the same name to override a pack profile entirely.

 Groups

 Groups are named, composable collections of security rules.
-Profiles reference groups by name in their security.groups field.
+Profiles reference groups by name in their groups.include field.

 How Groups Compose